pete-murphy/fp-ts-phrasebook/src/pages/option/index.md

 ```

 Note that the return type went from `string | undefined` to `Option<string>`, so any one using this function downstream has to reckon with that and explicitly handle the fact that the value might be missing.
-(We'll talk about common patterns for extracting the value "out of" and `Option` below).
+(We'll talk about common patterns for extracting the value "out of" an `Option` below).
 The `map` here is nothing magic—it's just `Array.prototype.map`, which returns an empty array when called on an empty array, or transforms the inner values of an array when there are any.
-It's no accident that this is exactly how `map` works for `Option`; it safely ignores the `none` case and only applies the passed in function to the `some` case.
+It's no accident that this is exactly how `map` works for `Option` as well; it safely ignores the `none` case and only applies the passed in function to the `some` case.

 ## Chaining options